robertmartin8/ReasonableDeviations/_posts/2017-07-11-gamma-function-intuition.md

 $$ \Gamma (x) = \int_0^\infty t^{x-1}e^{-t} dt, \qquad x \in \mathbb{C}| x \not\in \mathbb{Z}^-$$

 Don't let the *t* distract you: it is just a dummy variable.
 The gamma function is a function of *x*.

-*What on earth has this got to do with factorials?* As it happens, there is a wonderful intuitive reason for the form of the gamma function, which I aim to explain.
+But the question is, *what on earth has this got to do with factorials?* As it happens, there is a wonderful intuitive reason for the form of the gamma function, and how it relates to $x!$, which I aim to explain.
 Following along will require the reader to have a reasonable understanding of differentiation and integration, but I will try to assume little else.

 Just a disclaimer: the maths used here isn't going to be formally rigorous, but it will definitely be valid and hopefully intuitive.

 <br/>
 ## The Factorial

-For $\forall n \in \mathbb{N}$, the factorial (which will henceforth be referred to as the ‘traditional factorial’) is defined by the following two conditions:
+For $\forall n \in \mathbb{N}$ (this means 'for all natural numbers'), the factorial, which will henceforth be referred to as the ‘traditional factorial’, is defined by the following two conditions:
 - $1! = 1$
 - $n! = n(n-1)!$, the **recursion condition**